datastax/nodejs-driver/doc/features/concurrent-api/README.md

 const result = await executeConcurrent(client, query, parameters);
 ```

+You can visit the [code examples in the driver repository][examples] to check out a working example.

 ### Using a fixed query and a readable stream

 When a `Stream` instance is provided the driver will read from the input stream and execute one query per item